 Have you been admitted to UC Berkeley?
 Congratulations!
 Below is a glimpse of what your classmates will be like.

-UC Berkeley Admitted Students Profile
+2018 UC Berkeley Class of 2022 Admitted Students Profile

 If you matriculate at UC Berkeley, you’ll be joining a diverse class, with students from all over the U.S. and the world, and have a chance to study in dozens of fields.